 5 out of 10 (7 for the Long Walk, 3 for the Short Walk).

-This walk starts along the Medway valley and soon comes to the small village of Withyham for an early lunch at the Dorset Arms.
-After passing Withyham church (which is well worth visiting) there is a choice of three routes to the neighbouring village of Hartfield, associated with the author AA Milne and his most famous creation: coachloads of tourists regularly descend on Pooh Corner to buy all manner of Winnie-the-Pooh memorabilia.
+This walk has the same start along the Medway valley as the Ashurst to Forest Row walk (#110), but then veers off to the small village of Withyham with its notable parish church.
+After an early pub lunch there is a choice of three routes to the neighbouring village of Hartfield, associated with the author AA Milne and his most famous creation: coachloads of tourists regularly descend on Pooh Corner to buy all manner of Winnie-the-Pooh memorabilia.

 The Short Walk heads directly for Hartfield, while the other variations continue through the extensive Buckhurst Estate into Five Hundred Acre Wood.
 This is the furthest point for the Main Walk, which crosses the famous Pooh Bridge on its way round to Hartfield.